Nova Scotia Tax Calculator

 Provincial Credits Detail

-Nova Scotia provides unique refundable credits including the Volunteer Firefighter & Search/Rescue Credit ($500 for qualifying volunteers), Children's Sports and Arts Credit (up to $500 per child for activity expenses), Affordable Living Tax Credit (up to $255 per adult plus $60 per child), and standard credits for age, pension income, and medical expenses.
+Nova Scotia provides refundable credits including the Volunteer Firefighter & Search/Rescue Credit, the Children's Sports and Arts Credit, and the Affordable Living Tax Credit, plus standard credits for age, pension income, and medical expenses.

 Tax System Highlights